-To quality for matching funds and prizes, make your donation with a credit or debit card on the Habitat for Humanity of Madison and Clark Counties page of the GoodGiving Website between December 1 and December 7, 2020.
+To qualify for matching funds and prizes, make your donation with a credit or debit card on the Habitat for Humanity of Madison and Clark Counties page of the GoodGiving Website between November 30 and December 6, 2020.

 There are different matches every day.
 How do I know the best day to give?

 Each day of the GoodGiving Challenge has a unique pool of matching funds distributed to nonprofits until the daily pool is exhausted.
 So, when you give strategically (and GIVE EARLY IN THE DAY), you will maximize the matching funds your donation receives.
 You can find details on the best days to give based on the amount of your gift under the “Best Days to Give” tab.

 Can I donate by check instead?